 But if you’re running your own business, it’s essential to delve into a more technical understanding of the concept.

 The standard accounting definition of billing describes it as the process of generating invoices for customers on a recurring or one-time basis, depending on the type of pricing plan that a customer has chosen.

-- What is Billing
+- What Is Billing in Accounting?

-- Types of BIlling
+- Types of Billing

 - How to Improve The Billing Process